sorbet/sorbet/website/docs/type-annotations.md

-Sorbet allows the programmer to opt-in to greater levels of static type rigor: at lower [strictness modes](static.md), Sorbet allows definitions to be untyped, but at `# typed: strict`, Sorbet requires explicit type annotations on anything which can be annotated.
+Sorbet allows the programmer to opt-in to greater levels of static type rigor: at lower [strictness modes](static.md), Sorbet allows definitions to be untyped, but at `# typed: strict`, Sorbet requires explicit type annotations on certain common kinds of definitions.
 Specifically, in a `# typed: strict` file it's an error to omit type annotations for:

 - methods
 - instance variables